rvounik/frontend2/README.md

 # Justification for included dependencies

-"@types/node": "^8.0.34"                    enable code completion and make compilation possible (make your IDE understand Node)
-"autoprefixer": "^7.1.5",                   automatically inserts CSS vendor prefixes "babel-core": "^6.26.0",                    core files of babel used to transpile es2015 to es5 "babel-loader": "^7.1.2",                   related to babel "babel-preset-es2015": "^6.24.1",           presets for supported es version (choose one) <-- deprecated "babel-preset-es2017": "^6.24.1",           presets for supported es version (choose one) <-- deprecated
+"@types/node": "^8.0.34"                    enable code completion (in your IDE) and make compilation possible "autoprefixer": "^7.1.5",                   automatically inserts CSS vendor prefixes "babel-core": "^6.26.0",                    core files of babel used to transpile es2015 to es5 "babel-jest": "^21.2.0",                    used by the transformPreprocessor that converts JSX before running tests "babel-loader": "^7.1.2",                   related to babel "babel-preset-es2015": "^6.24.1",           presets for supported es version (choose one) <-- deprecated "babel-preset-es2017": "^6.24.1",           presets for supported es version (choose one) <-- deprecated